 Students are required to meet with their assigned SPH Advisor at least once per semester.
-All advising services are offered in a virtual format via video conferencing or phone.
+Advising services are offered primarily in a virtual format via video conferencing (Webex or Zoom).
+However, inperson appointments may be available upon request.
 Please make arrangements to see your Advisor in advance of your registration window opening for the following term.
 Regular meetings allow you to be updated on new information and make sure that you are progressing toward graduation in a timely manner.